kausgang/Kubernetes-Template/0. Setup/Terraform/README.md

 4. cd into `[Create-Cluster](./Create-Cluster/)` folder

-5. `terraform init`
+5. `terraform init` to download the specified version of the Kubernetes provider

+6. (Optional) Next, use `terraform plan` to display a list of resources to be created, and highlight any possible unknown attributes at apply time.
+For Deployments, all disk options are shown at plan time, but none will be created unless explicitly configured in the Deployment resource

-6. `terraform apply -auto-approve` **This is done for NJ machine.
+7. `terraform apply -auto-approve` **This is done for NJ machine.
 If you are not on NJ machine, change [create-cluster](./Create-Cluster/create-cluster.tf) file accordingly**

-7. When you want to delete cluster - `terraform destroy`
+8. When you want to delete cluster - `terraform destroy`